 Proof.
-Suppose there are two possible conflicting outputs for a node v.
-More precisely, there are system/input combinations for which the algorithm must output different values.
-Any terminating algorithm we can let run until it terminates.
-Then we switch the system/input combination, but set the state of some node w to the state of v from above (a transient fault may cause this).
-We have found an execution in which w doesn't change its state any more (as it has terminated), but has incorrect output.
+Suppose there are two possible conflicting terminal states for a node v.
+More precisely, there are system/input combinations for which the algorithm must output different values at v when it terminates.
+We set the system/input combination to one of them and let it run until v terminates.
+Now we switch the state of v to the other terminal state from above (a transient fault may cause this).
+We have found an execution in which v doesn't change its state any more (as it has terminated), but has incorrect output.
 Hence, the execution has no correct suffix, i.e., the algorithm can't be self-stabilizing!